cairo-book/cairo-book/src/ch15-00-dictionaries.md

 ### Dictionaries as Struct Members

 Defining dictionaries as struct members is possible in Cairo but correctly interacting with them may not be entirely seamless.
-Let us show an example where we implement a `UserDatabase` that allows us to add users and query them.
+Let's try implementing a custom _user database_ that will allow us to add users and query them.
+We will need to define a struct to represent the new type and a trait to define its functionality:

 ```rust
 {{#include ../listings/ch15-dictionaries/listing_15_05_dict_struct_member.cairo:struct}}